bw-math/bw-math/source/SYLLABUS.rst

     Classwork will come a variety of sources:

-    - The student will complete exercises in the *Bluman* textbook.
+    - The student will complete exercises in the *Starnes and Tabor* textbook.
     - The student will complete exercises designed to assess learning outcomes.
     - The student will complete exercises from the :ref:`classwork` section.
     - The student will complete sample problems from `previous A.P. exams <https://apcentral.collegeboard.org/courses/ap-statistics/exam/past-exam-questions>`_